Huntington Bancshares Incorporated (HBAN) Stock: A Look at the Analyst Recommendations

-Huntington Bancshares Incorporated (NASDAQ: HBAN) has a higher price-to-earnings ratio of 10.50x compared to its average ratio. compared to its average ratio and a 36-month beta value of 1.13.
-Analysts have mixed views on the stock, with 6 analysts rating it as a “buy,” 3 as “overweight,” 9 as “hold,” and 4 as “sell.”
+Huntington Bancshares Incorporated (NASDAQ: HBAN) has a higher price-to-earnings ratio of 9.22x compared to its average ratio. compared to its average ratio and a 36-month beta value of 1.14.

-The average price point forecasted by analysts for Huntington Bancshares Incorporated (HBAN) is $15.95, which is $0.87 above the current market price.
 The public float for HBAN is 1.43B, and currently, short sellers hold a 3.14% ratio of that float.
-The average trading volume of HBAN on March 06, 2023 was 14.10M shares.
+The average trading volume of HBAN on March 13, 2023 was 14.05M shares.

 Sponsored